A Process Capability Support Model for DevOps and Its Implementation

 (he/him)

-Research lies at the intersection of AI Safety and System Reliability, with deep expertise spanning LLM-driven testing, search-based software engineering for autonomous systems, and AIOps for distributed architectures.
+My research lies at the intersection of Software Engineering, AI Safety, and System Reliability, spanning LLM-driven testing, search-based software engineering for autonomous systems, and AIOps for distributed architectures.